splttingatms/splttingatms.github.io/_posts/2016-04-25-how-to-create-a-new-file-in-cmd.md

 ---
 Command prompt provides many tools for creating a new file.
 Each tool has its pros and cons that may be better suited for the task at hand.
 If you want to create empty files, see methods 1-3.
 If you want to create text files with specific content then skip to method 4.

+**Edit 4/27/16**: If you want to make aliases for these command check out the new blog post [Create Aliases in Command Prompt](/2016/04/27/create-aliases-in-command-prompt.html).

 1. fsutil
 2. copy
 3. redirection syntax